-We use estimates in determining the fair value of certain assets, such as MSRs.
-If our estimates prove to be incorrect, we may be required to write down the value of these assets which could adversely affect our earnings.
+We use estimates in determining the fair value of certain assets and liabilities.
+If our estimates prove to be incorrect, we may be required to write down the value of these assets or write up the value of these liabilities which could adversely affect our earnings.